busybugs/ripple/README.md

 # => Visit http://localhost:3000 to see the app running
 ```

 If you don't want to use `Docker`, ensure you have [Node.js](https://nodejs.org/en) and [pnpm](https://pnpm.io/installation) installed.
-If you are open to use the binary distribution of `pnpm`, there is an easy way to install and manage `Node.js` versions:
+If you are open to using the binary distribution of `pnpm`, there is an easy way to install and manage `Node.js` versions:

 ```bash
 # Install pnpm